DavidRSeWell/LeetCode/README.md

 # LeetCode
 Solutions to some leetcode problems and also some basic Data structures and algorithm.
-Seperated by language.
+Seperated by language and difficulty.
 Mostly Python for now